Medical Leaves and Leaves of Absence

 Voluntary Medical Leave

-A student is encouraged to request a voluntary medical leave in the event that he or she believes that physical and/or mental health concerns are significantly interfering with the ability to succeed at Bowdoin and/or that the demands of college life are interfering with recovery or safety.
-A student who, in consultation with either the Director of Health Services or Director of Counseling Services, determines that he or she needs to request a voluntary medical leave should contact his/her dean to discuss the terms of the leave as decided by the College
+A student is encouraged to request a voluntary medical leave in the event that the student believes that physical and/or mental health concerns are significantly interfering with the ability to succeed at Bowdoin and/or that the demands of college life are interfering with recovery or safety.
+A student who, in consultation with either the Director of Health Services or Director of Counseling Services, determines that the student needs to request a voluntary medical leave should contact their dean to discuss the terms of the leave as decided by the College.
+If possible, students intending to go on a medical leave from the College should complete the Intent to Withdraw form, reference the Withdrawal Checklist and any other associated paperwork, and return it to the Office of the Dean of Student Affairs.

 Involuntary Medical Leave